 The early voting period begins and ends before Election Day.
 (For the 2020 general election, early voting occurred October 15–31 in North Carolina.)
 Any registered voter or eligible individual in North Carolina may cast an absentee ballot in person during this time.
 This period is sometimes called “one-stop early voting.”
 Individuals who are not registered to vote in a county may register at early voting sites during the early voting period.
 After registering, the newly registered voter can immediately vote at that same site.
 This process is called “same-day registration.”

 The NCSBE voter registration files show that there was a remarkably high number of registrations dated 2020-01-03.
 This is due to legislation to accomodate North Carolina's preregistration for young people who are 16 or 17 years old.
 According to the NCSBE, “To register to vote in North Carolina, eligible voters must be at least 18 years old, but 16- and 17-year-olds may preregister to vote.
 This means that once you become eligible by age to vote, your voter registration application will then be processed.
 Until you are registered, you will not be eligible to vote.”.
 The 2019 ncvoter data shows that there were high numbers of registrations for 17 year olds for 2019-12-09.
-I have not been able to determine the reason for this, but I will assume it is associated with early registration and include those young people along with those registered on 2020-01-03 in my analysis.
+I have not been able to determine the reason for this, but I will assume it is associated with the administration of early registration and include those young people along with those registered on 2020-01-03 and 2020-01-08 (this last for Brunswick County) in my analysis.
+Another report shows this assumption to be supported by the data for the two-LEA Orange County.
 Any of these 17 year old registrants who were 18 years old at the time of the 2020 general election would qualify to become active voters.